16 Top-Rated Beaches in the Seychelles

 Exceptionally soft, white sand stretches along the shore of the quiet Anse Georgette beach on Praslin Island.
 Although technically a public beach, Anse Georgette is most easily accessed through the resort, Constance Lemuria.

 Unlike the Four Seasons Resort at Mahé, which welcome beach visitors if they've checked in with security, the Constance Lemuria limits non-resort guests.
-By asking visitors to call ahead and reserve a beach visit, they're able to keep the area clean and uncrowded.
+By asking visitors to call ahead and reserve a beach visit, they're able to keep the area clean and uncrowded and enhance the beach's secluded allure.

-Once you arrive at the resort, you can hop on a buggy (running every hour from the hotel) or walk a short distance to this impeccable spot.
+Once you arrive at the resort, you can hop on a buggy, which runs every hour from the hotel, or walk a short distance to this impeccable spot.

 Once here, you'll be greeted by a spectacular bay, featuring water that's the most enticing shade of turquoise.
 With no rocks or coral to mark the ocean floor off this beach, the ocean is unblemished and extremely inviting.
 Beware, though, as currents are known to be strong here, so swimming isn't as safe as it is in other locations.